GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

   // @nguyen_autonomous_2018 -> There is no movement in this work (learning to face the sound source)
   @nguyen_motion_2019
 ]
-More recently, Nguyen et al. conducted a series of works #nguyen that tackle motion planning for robot audition.
+More recently, Nguyen et al. conducted a series of works #nguyen that tackle motion planning for robot auditions.
 They designed different probabilistic algorithms that attempt to localize an eventually moving sound source from a mobile robot.
 In @nguyen_localizing_2016, the authors proposed a #acr("MKF") to model the system's evolution.
 While angular #acr("SSL") methods yield satisfying results, estimating the robot-source distance has proven significantly harder.
 Hence, this study focuses on fusing movement information with #acr("DoA") estimation to predict the distance to the source.
-The state vector consists of the absolute position of the robot, the one of the sound source, and the source's activity (whether it is active or not).
+The state vector consists of the absolute position of the robot, the sound source, and the source's activity (whether it is active or not).
 The provided theoretical derivation of the #acr("MKF") allows the estimation to be updated.
 The experiments illustrate the importance of the robot's movements in achieving successful localization.
 Indeed, at the beginning of the trajectories, the estimation suffers from the front-back ambiguity.
-As the robot can move and accumulate information, the accuracy of the prediction increases.
+As the robot moves and accumulates information, the accuracy of the prediction increases.
 Although the proposed method outperformed some existing solutions, the robot's trajectory was not optimized.
 In @nguyen_van_long-term_2017, the authors improved their framework by proposing a long-term motion planning algorithm to localize a sound source.
 They introduced a #acr("MCTS") method to compute the optimal robot trajectory.